 Early warning signs - expert advice

-An early warning sign of dementia and Alzheimer’s disease is memory loss.
-It is the most common presenting symptom.
+An early warning sign of dementia is memory loss.
+It is the most common symptom that people talk to their doctor about.
 It is important to talk to your doctor if you notice any changes in everyday functions due to memory loss in yourself or someone else.
 Watch the video below to learn more about the early warning signs of dementia.

 People with dementia may start to: